 Walking in the door, you realize the situation you’ve been tossed into: sink or swim.
 You may be given on-the-job training by a skilled individual who brings you up to speed quickly.
 You may be a fast learner.
 You will probably figure out who the masters are and seek them out for their guidance.
 Those are the right things to do.

-But even the nuclear power masters can speak in strange tongues that sometimes sound like a different language to the uninitiated.
+But even the nuclear power masters can speak in what sometimes sounds like a different language to the uninitiated.
 After being immersed in the culture for as long as some of the old-timers have, it can be easy to forget that there are people out there who don’t automatically know what “surveillance” means, why we should avoid an LCO, and how anyone could make a mistake like specifying THHN cables for a duct bank instead of XHHW.

 So, this site is meant to specifically help electrical engineers in the nuclear power industry: the “nuclear electrical engineer.”